|

 Retrieves the current X and Y coordinates of the cursor on the terminal screen.

-This function stores the current X-coordinate in the variable pointed to by __x
+This function stores the current X-coordinate in the variable pointed to by __x, and the Y-coordinate in the variable pointed to by __y.

 To use this function, provide the addresses of variables for X and Y to store the coordinates.